sharanabasavamalipatil/student-performance-/README.md

 Outcome
 Identified suitable approaches for building an efficient prediction and recommendation system Established a strong foundation for model selection, feature engineering, and system design

+As the Documentation Lead, I was responsible for preparing, organizing, and maintaining all project-related documents for the Student Performance Prediction and Personalized Course Recommendation System.
+I ensured that all technical and non-technical aspects of the project were clearly documented and aligned with project requirements.

+Responsibilities

+Prepared and maintained project documentation including:
+Literature Review
+Problem Statement
+System Design
+Methodology
+Results and Analysis
+Collected and structured information from research papers and technical resources for the literature survey Created Research Paper Summary Tables, Technology Analysis, and Gap Analysis Documented machine learning models used in the project such as:
+Random Forest
+XGBoost
+Logistic Regression
+Prepared system architecture diagrams and workflow explanations Assisted in writing project report (VTU format) and ensured proper formatting Maintained proper version control documentation using GitHub Created PPT content for presentation, including:
+Literature Survey
+Problem Statement
+Proposed System
+Results
+Ensured clarity and consistency in all documents for easy understanding

+Key Contributions

+Developed a complete literature review section by analyzing multiple research papers Identified research gaps and helped define the project problem Structured the final project report professionally Prepared presentation-ready content for seminar and viva Simplified complex technical concepts into easy explanations

+Skills Used

+Technical Writing
+Research Analysis
+Documentation & Reporting
+MS Word / LaTeX / PPT
+Data Interpretation
+Communication Skills